keycloak/keycloak-community/design/keycloak.x/configuration.md

     spi.myspi.myprovider.some-property=value

 Whenever makes sense, we should avoid forcing users to use this format if a provider configuration is widely and commonly used by users so that we provide a more specific and reduced property name.
 For instance, the `spi-hostname-default-frontend-url` property is a very common configuration when deploying in production and to set it users would just use a shorthand `hostname-frontend-url` property.

+As mentioned before, we should favor the `-` character as a separator rather than camel case for compound names.
+For instance, if the SPI name is `connectionsHttpClient', users should set properties as follows:

+    spi.connections-http-client.default.proxy-mappings=<value>

 #### Enable/Disable Provider